What Does it Cost to Start the Scroll Sawing Hobby?

 As you can see the higher the number, the smaller the diameter.
 A #70 is smaller than a #54.

-The next size larger from #54 would be and these larger drill bits are usually available at most big box store:
+The next size larger than #54 would be and these larger drill bits are usually available at most big box stores:

 • 1/16th inch